St Just-in-Roseland to Messack Point circular walk

 The National Trust is the largest owner of farms in the UK.
 It has around 2,000 tenants and over 600,000 acres of land.
 It has been calculated that 43% of all the rainwater in England and Wales drains through National Trust land.

-22. Go through the gateway and keep right to retrace your steps, following the path over a stile and back to the driveway.
+22. Go through the gateway and keep right to retrace your steps, following the path over one driveway and downhill to the second driveway.

 Grasshoppers jump by using the stiff cuticle within their legs which functions a bit like a longbow.
 Muscles gradually build up stored energy by bending the elastic structures in the leg over quite a long period (around half a second) and then this is released suddenly.